 Here, I will take you through often enquired matters concerning Roomba 860 and 890 cleaners.
-These will help you to get some insight on important aspects to consider before purchasing these machines.
+These will help you to get some insight into important aspects to consider before purchasing these machines.

 Wondering and asking if a device you are about to purchase will work on specific settings is the best way to ensure you get an ideal value for your cash.
 That said, shag carpets provide quite a challenge to most Roomba cleaners.

 The devices will easily get stuck and overheat when you use them on extra-thick carpets.
-I highly advise you look for other options if your floor is covered with shag carpets.
-Here are some reasons behind Roomba cleaners’ inefficiency on shag carpeting.
+I highly advise you to look for other options if your floor is covered with shag carpets.
+Here are some reasons behind Roomba cleaners’ inefficiency in shag carpeting.

 - Lack of aggressive bristles.
 Sturdy bristle bars rotate and vibrate, thus loosening firmly held dirt from carpets.